 The first thing folks want to know is, "Where does the guide take us on our trout fishing trip?"
 That depends; Extremely low water conditions or the logistics involved with larger group trips sometimes dictate specific put-in and take-out points, however, our general motto is, "Let the Trout Guide Decide."
 We know this ensures the best trout fishing.
 Since we're in a such a productive stretch of the White River, there's generally no need to travel far...

 For larger groups, shore lunches on your trout fishing trip can be provided for an additional charge, where you'll eat BLT's while your catch of the day is frying up, along with hushpuppies, potatoes and pie.
 Either way, you'll have a full belly!
 Fishing licenses / trout stamps and lures are not included.
-Full day guided spin fishing trips requiring shuttle service will be subject to a gas surcharge of $5 to $10.
+Full day guided spin fishing trips requiring shuttle service may be subject to a gas surcharge of $9.

 What do you need to bring on your guided trout fishing trip?
 Hats, polarized sunglasses (so you can see those trout in the river), sunscreen, rain gear (just in case!), camera, and appropriate clothing.
 Even in warmer weather, the mornings can be cool; bring a light jacket.